pubkey/rxdb/docs-src/replication-webrtc.md

 ## Live replications

-P2P replication is **always live** because there can not be a one-time sync when it is always possible to have new Peers that join  the pool.
+The WebRTC replication is **always live** because there can not be a one-time sync when it is always possible to have new Peers that join the connection pool.
 Therefore you cannot set the `live: false` option like in the other replication plugins.

 ## Signaling Server

-For P2P replication to work with the RxDB P2P Replication Plugin, a [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) is required.
+For P2P replication to work with the RxDB WebRTC Replication Plugin, a [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) is required.
 The signaling server helps peers discover each other and establish connections.

 Creating a basic signaling server is straightforward.
 The provided example uses 'socket.io' for WebSocket communication.
 However, in production, you'd want to create a more robust signaling server with authentication and additional logic to suit your application's needs.